Federated Nonlinear System Identification: Results

-Figure~\ref{fig:error_vs_clients_count} shows graphs depicting how the normalized estimation error ($e$) varies with the square root of the number of clients ($\sqrt{M}$) for different values of epsilon ($\epsilon$) and fixed number of trajectories per client $(N_i)$ for the pendulum dynamics and synthetic data.
-Figure~\ref{fig:pend_error_vs_clients_count} adopts a configuration analogous to that in Figure~\ref{fig:pend_sy_id}, whereas Figure~\ref{fig:syn_error_vs_clients_count} employs the setup outlined in Figure~\ref{fig:syn_GD_K_5}.
-This empirical validation highlights how the non-asymptotic convergence rate in federated learning can be systematically improved and scaled by a factor of $\sqrt{M}$ in the low heterogeneity regime.
+Figure~\ref{fig:error_vs_clients_count} shows how the normalized estimation error ($e$) varies with the square root of the number of clients ($\sqrt{M}$) for the pendulum dynamics and synthetic data.
+This result validates that the non-asymptotic convergence rate proposed is empirically consistent in the low heterogeneity regime.

 Figure~\ref{fig:e_vs_local_updates} illustrates that increasing the number of local updates per communication round can reduce communication overhead by lowering the frequency of global aggregations.
 However, beyond a certain point, the performance gains diminish as excessive local training in each global iteration introduces significant global model divergence across clients.
-The experimental setup for Figure~\ref{fig:e_vs_local_updates} is similar to that of Figure~\ref{fig:pend_sy_id_SGD}, except for a variation in the number of local updates.